Zuoxiao Zuzhou

-Zuoxiao Zuzhou is also a notable music producer.
-He has produced and arranged Chinese famous artist Ai Weiwei's first rock album The Divine Comedy.
+He produced and arranged famous Chinese artist Ai Weiwei's first rock album, The Divine Comedy.
 The soundtracks from the album are featured prominently in Ai Weiwei's documentary films.

 Growing up, he founded the rock band No and was a member of the Beijing East Village art collective.
 He has also contributed to the Huayi Chinese Festival of Arts at the Esplanade, Singapore, and provided vocals for the song "A Walk in the Park" on Cowboy Junkies 2010 album Renmin Park.
 In 2008, he released the two-disc You Know Where the East Is.